-Today, many project managers use agile methods to break large projects down into more manageable tasks called sprints.
+Today, many project managers use agile methods to break large projects down into easy, more manageable tasks called sprints.

 A project roadmap is a visual tool designed to help them plan and track these tasks.